fghlewis/fghlewis/README.md

 # 👋 Hi, I'm George Lewis

-🎓 I'm a Business Analytics major at the University of Colorado Boulder
+🎓 I'm an Business Information Systems major at the University of Colorado Boulder
 💻 Aspiring Data Analyst & future Data Engineer
 📊 Passionate about data, problem-solving, and meaningful projects